kmsanks/TDWB_19_2_MassBalance_Morphology/README.md

 ## Core Script Files: TDWB_19_2_MassBalance_Morphology\data
 1. area.m - This script calculates area of both the control and treatment experiments for different zones of the delta.
+   Markup : * Bullet list
-  -This sciript produces Figure 2a.
+  * This sciript produces Figure 2a.
-  -Data needed: ZD_18.mat and ZD_19.mat.
+  * Data needed: ZD_18.mat and ZD_19.mat.
 2. elevation_histogram.m - This script calculates the distribution of elevations relative to sea level for both the control and treatment experiments.
   -This script produces Figure 2b.
   -Data needed: ZD_18.mat and ZD_19.mat.